sidbav/AV-vs-Evasive/CyberstuffModels/README.md

 ## Machine Learning Models for Defender

-// SUBMITTED MODELS // Check accessModels.txt for the links
+// SUBMITTED MODELS // Check accessModels.md for the links

 ### Zoe: